Gambrinus: Origin of Gambrinus

-The source of the legend of Gambrinus is uncertain.
-An early written account, by German historian Johannes Aventinus (1477–1534), identifies Gambrinus with Gambrivius, a mythical Germanic king about whom little is known.
-Two other men purported to have inspired the creation of Gambrinus are John I, Duke of Brabant, and John the Fearless, Duke of Burgundy.

-Gambrivius or Gampar
+Gambrivius

 In his magnum opus Annals of Bavaria, German historian Johannes Aventinus wrote that Gambrinus is based on a mythical Germanic king called Gambrivius, or Gampar, who, Aventinus says, learned brewing from Osiris and Isis.
 In 1517, William IV, Duke of Bavaria had made Aventinus the official historiographer of his dukedom.
 Aventinus finished composing the history in 1523; the work that he compiled, Annals of Bavaria, extends beyond Bavaria, drawing on numerous ancient and medieval sources.
 However, it is also a work that blends history with myth and legend.

+Aventinus had derived this king Gambrinus from the writings of Annius of Viterbo, who had invented the character based on a legendary ancient German tribe, the Gambrivii, mentioned by Roman historian Tacitus.

 European anecdote credits Gambrinus with the invention of beer.
 Aventinus attempted to reconcile this account with much older stories attributing its origin to Osiris' agricultural teachings.
 In Aventinus' chronicle, Gambrivius was the paramour of Osiris' wife and sister, Isis.
 It was by this association, he says, that Gambrivius learned the science of brewing (cf. myths of the theft of fire).

 Aventinus' account of Gambrivius contributed to the reverence for Osiris and Isis held by 17th-century European scholars.
 Perceiving Osiris and Isis as "culture bearers" enabled a willingness to see historical connections where there were none.

 The 59th stanza of the English drinking ode "The Ex-ale-tation of Ale", written by Peter Mews, evidences a British appropriation of the myth:

 According to Aventinus, Gambrivius is a seventh-generation descendant of the Biblical patriarch Noah.
 By incorporating earlier myths recorded by Tacitus, Aventinus reckoned that Gambrivius was the fifth son of Marso (Latin: Marsus), who was the great-grandson of Tuisto, the giant or godly ancestor of the Germanic peoples whom Tacitus mentions in Germania.
 Tacitus alludes to an earlier source (Strabo) who lists tribes called the Gambrivii and the Marsi among the peoples descended from Tuisto: the offspring or subjects of Gambrivius and Marsus, respectively.